Name: Jack Chase

 Boxing Record: click

-Managers: Bill Mathews and Babe Shosky (Colorado) and Johnny Kelloff (California).
+Managers: Bill Mathews, Babe Shosky, Joe Magnone (Colorado) and Johnny Kelloff (California).

-- Chase was inactive in 1938-1940 while serving prison time at Canon City Prison, Colorado.
+- Jack Chase was inactive in 1938-1940 while serving time at Canon City Prison, Colorado.

 - He fought as "Young Joe Louis" until 1942, when he began using "Jack Chase."